French Fry Dipping Sauce

 Pizza Sauce

 Sometimes I get home from work and just want to make a quick pizza.
 No handmade dough.
 No unusual toppings.
-Just a heat-and-eat store-bought crust, topped with a fantastic homemade sauce and a few easy ingredients, such as Italian sausage, mushrooms, olives, and cheese.
+Just a heat-and-eat store-bought crust, topped with a fantastic homemade sauce and a few easy ingredients.
+Such as Italian sausage, mushrooms, olives, and cheese.
 And it comes out great, thanks mostly to the sauce.
 If you don’t have a great sauce, the rest of the pizza won’t be any good.
 No matter how great the toppings are.

 Pizza Sauce